 This bread is soft and luscious with a bold flavor from the garlicky sage pesto.
 I love it!

-Watch this slideshow to see how to make Pumpkin Pull Apart Bread with Garlic & Sage:
+Scroll through the step by step photos to see how to make Pumpkin Pull Apart Bread:

 - 1/4 (2 oz, 60ml) cup warm water